Moreneecoder/link-me-up-bot/README.md

 ![](https://user-images.githubusercontent.com/38987207/110533927-c8a21700-811e-11eb-81aa-46d544874330.png)

-* If a match is not found instantly, the program will store your interest in the connect_request.json file.
+* If a match is not found instantly, the program will store your interests in the database.
 * When a new connection request that matches your interest comes along, you will get their chat link and they will get yours.

 ![](https://user-images.githubusercontent.com/38987207/110536384-b07fc700-8121-11eb-929a-ac7c51755abb.png)